 Darker skin tones and chemical peels – the wait is over

-There has been a misconception in the past that darker skin tones are risky to perform chemical peels on, however this isn’t true.
+There has been a misconception in the past that darker skin tones are risky to perform chemical peels on, however this may not be true.
 What remains true is that the person performing the peel must be qualified and experienced in chemical peels on darker skin tones – your practitioner is the key to results.

 The issue was revealed to be that doctors were mostly treating light skin tones, and lacked the experience or research subjects to properly treat a diverse group of patients effectively.
 Darker skin tones do need to be treated with care due to the greater levels of pigmentation present, but an experienced practitioner is well-versed in all skin types.